 Investigation Nos.
 701-TA-509 and 731-TA-1244 (Final)

 Needless to say, Mexichem was not happy about this result.
 They didn’t give up though.
 Instead they came back twice as hard and appealed the decision only a few months later in January of 2015.
-I wrote an article about their appeal which can be found by clicking here.
+I wrote an article about their appeal earlier.
 Here is where things get a little murky.
 Mexichem appealed the ruling in the beginning of 2015 and then five months later the HFC Coalition filed a new anti-dumping suit with the Trade Commission.
 The HFC Coalition is a grouping of companies who all have interests in seeing tariffs put on R-134a imports.
 Some of these companies include Honeywell, DuPont/Chemours, and… wait for it… wait for it… Mexichem.